soAcademy/workshop-more-or-less/README.md

-# So Workshop more or less
+# Workshop more or less

 ## Setup